Y7 Literacy & Numeracy Catch Up Premium

 Students on literacy and numeracy intervention programmes are expected to double their rate of progress as compared with that made during the previous six years at primary school.
 Target reading and spelling ages are set at the beginning of the school year by working out the student’s average annual progress made over the previous six years at primary school.
 Reading and spelling age targets are subsequently set on the basis of doubling that rate of progress over Year 7.
 For example, if a student has previously averaged six months per year progress in reading, we expect that student to make 12 months’ progress over the same time period.
 These are very aspirational targets for students who have previously struggled with developing literacy skills, but the vast majority of our students achieve or exceed them, as the data below indicates.

 Temple Moor utilises the Ruth Miskin Fresh Start Literacy Programme to support students in developing their reading, spelling and writing skills.
 Fresh Start is delivered to small groups by a Higher Level Teaching Assistant for four hours each week.
-For the academic year 2017/18, 33 students were placed on the Fresh Start Programme.
-17 of these students were disadvantaged.
-By January 2018, 22 of the students had reached the ceiling of the Fresh Start programme, so no longer required the intervention.
-This included over 50% of the disadvantaged cohort.
+For the academic year 2018-19, 33 students were placed on the Fresh Start Programme.
+64% of these students were disadvantaged.
+Each academic year we test students to monitor progress and move students out of the programme if they meet the

-Between January and June 2018, all of the students in the Fresh Start group improved their reading age, with 60% making over a year’s progress in this time.
-Additionally, 60% of the students also improved their spelling ages over the same period.
-As three of this cohort are diagnosed with dyslexia and have specific spelling difficulties, and two have English as an Additional Language, the results were very pleasing.
-Developing spelling accuracy tends to be more challenging because being able to identify the correct spelling choice can be extremely difficult for some students, for example, students with Specific Learning Difficulties such as Dyslexia.
+As several of these students are diagnosed with dyslexia or dyslexic traits, developing spelling accuracy tends to be more challenging because being able to identify the correct spelling choice can be extremely difficult.
 Hence, spelling targets are particularly aspirational.
-This group of students will continue to be offered additional literacy intervention in the next school year.
+This group of students will continue to be offered additional literacy intervention in the next school year if there is still an identified need.
 This is particularly important as this cohort includes disadvantaged and Child Looked After students, for whom the acquisition of literacy skills is a major school priority.

 This school year we offered additional maths lessons outside of the core provision.
 These lessons were used to provide students with extra support in basic mathematical skills, such as telling the time and times tables, in order to give them a secure foundation for future progress.
 These additional sessions were delivered by our HLTAs who have expertise in teaching these core skills.
 We did not use maths ages to measure progress, but instead we regularly assessed student skills at regular points.
 Gaps in mathematical knowledge were highlighted by teaching staff, and these fed into the planning and delivery of the supporting maths curriculum.